urosherman/urosherman.github.io/_pages/about.md

 Welcome to my homepage.

-I am a `macroeconomist` working on monetary and fiscal policy and at the intersection of macroeconomics with `International and Corporate Finance`.

 Since September 2023, I have been  a `Postdoctoral Researcher` at [Aix-Marseille School of Economics (AMSE)](https://www.amse-aixmarseille.fr/en).
+My primary research interests include monetary and fiscal policy within heterogeneous-agent models, labour markets, and the intersection of macroeconomics with international and corporate finance.

 Some of my recent work can be found [here](/publications/).